 This lithograph imagines the consequences of the Fugitive Slave Act, part of the Compromise of 1850.
-Four well-dressed black men are being hunted by a party of white men, seen in the background.
-There are a number of ambiguities in the image – are the black men slaves or free?
+Four well-dressed Black men are being hunted by a party of white men, seen in the background.
+There are a number of ambiguities in the image – are the Black men enslaved or free?
 Are they trying to escape or not?
 Where exactly are they?
-These ambiguities speak to the concerns many abolitionists had about the law, which required free citizens to return escaped slaves to their masters.
+These ambiguities speak to the concerns many abolitionists had about the law, which required free citizens to return freedom-seekers to their enslavers.